-Should you Buy a K Color Diamond?
-December 21, 2017 – Posted in: Jewelry Blog
+Complete Guide to Buying a K Color Diamond October 11, 2021 – Posted in: Jewelry Blog

 One of the most spoken about of the 4Cs of diamond appraising is the color.
-In this article we will discuss one of the most misunderstood color; the K color diamond.
+In this article, we will discuss one of the most misunderstood colors; the K color diamond.

 The color scale against which all diamonds are graded actually runs from D to Z. The reason there are no A-C grades is historical and pre-dates the official GIA scale used today.

 - How Yellow is a K Color Diamond?

 - K Color Diamond Value

 - Contact Us

 A K-colored diamond is a natural diamond with a yellowish tint that falls between J and L on the diamond color scale.
 A K color diamond will typically show a yellowish hue that will be easy to spot as you bring the diamond close to your eye.